aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 ```

+* [Deploy the CloudFormation stack using the AWS console or AWS CLI] -

 The current folder should now contain the CloudFormation template file setup-das-cfn.yaml

+### If IAM users are allowed AWS console access

 You can log in to the AWS console using the new user that was just created and run CloudFormation using the template file setup-das-cfn.yaml

 Accept defaults for all the input parameters or modify them as needed.

+### If IAM users are not allowed AWS console access

 ** Note: If you do not have AWS console access, you can deploy the CloudFormation from your local machine or CloudShell.

-Execute the following commands from a terminal on your local machine or CloudShell **
+Execute the following commands from a terminal on your local machine or CloudShell (preferably from your local machine) **

 ```
-aws ec2 create-key-pair --key-name DASKeyPair --key-format pem --key-type rsa --profile <username> --query 'KeyMaterial' --output text > DASKeyPair.pem - Make sure to save this .pem file in a secure location as you will need it later to ssh into the EC2 machine that will be created as part of the CloudFormation stack
+aws ec2 create-key-pair --key-name DASKeyPair --key-format pem --key-type rsa --profile <username> --query 'KeyMaterial' --output text > DASKeyPair.pem # - Make sure to save this .pem file in a secure location as you will need it later to ssh into the EC2 machine that will be created as part of the CloudFormation stack

 chmod 400 DASKeyPair.pem

-** If you modify the name of the key-name from DASKeyPair, then make sure to replace it in the CloudFormation template as well **
+# ** If you modify the name of the key-name from DASKeyPair, then make sure to replace it in the CloudFormation template as well **

 AWS_REGION=$(aws configure get region --profile <username>)